corbindavenport/wikipedia-search/README.md

 __Wikipedia is a trademark of the Wikimedia Foundation.__

 ---------------------------------------------------------
+__New in Wikipedia Serch 5.0.1:__
+* Fixed bug where searches would try to load 'undefined.wikipedia.org'

 __New in Wikipedia Serch 5.0:__
 * Search from the Chrome Omnibar by selecting it, typing 'wiki', pressing space, and start typing (Based on [OmniWiki](https://github.com/hamczu/OmniWiki))
 * Removal of the old search button